Galactic Enterprise Log Book -

-“What seemed like one explosion were in fact several small explosions in key areas all over the ship and if they had been more effective it would have shut us down completely,” Andy replied.
+“What seemed like one explosion was, in fact, several small explosions in key areas all over the ship, and if they had been more effective it would have shut us down completely,” Andy replied.
 “It was just dumb luck that I had the anti-

 “Have we learned anything about the bombs themselves?”
 Colonel Kessler asked.

 “I had one of my people look into that,” Andy said.
 “Because the bombs were very low yield in terms of explosive power, John was able to find and reconstruct most of the detonators.
 The bomb that took out our computer was the controlling element and was plugged into a communication port on our primary computer.
 The rest were just slaves tied into our intranet.
 As far as we can tell they could have been detonated from anywhere.
 I’d bet anything that whoever did this was safely on the planet when he or she pushed the button.”

 “How long before we are fully functional again?” the colonel asked.

 “The motors that keep the habitat section spinning and other ship controls of that nature will have to wait until we get our next supply shipment,” Decker replied.
 “Life-

 “You’re assuming that we can integrate the new computer easily,” Andy said.

 “Between you and April I think you can handle it,” Decker replied as he looked over at Colonel Kessler.
 “Colonel, I’d be interested in your thoughts on how we can improve our security in the future.”